Zico (rapper): 2013–2014: Solo debut and producing career

 In late May 2014, following the Sewol Ferry Disaster, Zico attended the funeral of a fan who had died in the incident and dedicated a rap to her at Block B's 2014 Blockbuster Concert.
 In June, T-ara's Hyomin released the Brave Brothers-produced mini-album Make Up, which allegedly plagiarized lyrics from Zico's various mixtapes and previous releases.
 She denied the allegations, saying that the lyrics in question were in homage and that she had permission from Zico to use them.
 However, she did not credit him as a songwriter on the release.
-In July, Zico appeared as an host on the music program Show!
+In July, Zico appeared as a host on the music program Show!
 Music Core.
 He also appeared in the second season of the television show Fashion King Korea, along with fellow Block B member P.O.
 He was a headliner at the 2014 Freestyle Day concert held on August 2 at Uniqlo Ax.
 He also participated on a special stage with Dynamic Duo for the M!
 Countdown 10th Anniversary Special, performing the song "Friday Night".
 On September 9, he produced the music for Go Tae Yong's S/S15 show at New York Fashion Week and further collaborated with him for Seoul Fashion Week.
 Zico headlined The Hiphop Festa with Dok2, The Quiett, and Simon D on October 4.
 He also performed at the Hiphopplaya Show Weekend, a Korean hip hop festival at the Itaewon Blue Square on October 31.
 Zico presented the 2014 Asia Song Festival along with Super Junior's Leeteuk and Girl's Day's Minah.
 He also performed a collaborative stage at that festival with Beast's Hyunseung.

 On November 7, Zico released his official solo debut single entitled "Tough Cookie" featuring the rapper Don Mills.
-He was criticized for wearing a jacket emblazoned with an American Confederate flag in the single's accompanying music video and the use of a homophobic slur in the song's lyrics.
+He was criticized for wearing a jacket emblazoned with an American Confederate flag in the single's accompanying music video and the use of the homophobic slur "faggot" in the song's lyrics.
 Zico's label officially addressed the issue saying the homophobic implication of the term had been unintended and that Zico held no prejudice towards sexual minorities.
 He performed a collaborative stage with Seo Taiji for the 2014 Mnet Asian Music Awards, performing the Seo Taiji and Boys' song "Come Back Home".